ayushigeorge/enlightenachievers/README.md

 # enlightenachievers
-This is an internship project which is a online learning platform
+This is an internship project which is a online learning platform for Remote Learning.
+I have done some modification on its appreance.